UNDERSEA EXPEDITIONS LLC.

 Diving conditions in and around the Andaman Sea are generally suitable for all levels of

-We'll return to Tap Lamu Pier in Khao Lak just north of Phuket and disembark on the morning of Monday, January 8.
-You may fly home or elsewhere from Phuket Airport (HKT) that afternoon.
+We'll return to Tap Lamu Pier in Khao Lak just north of Phuket and disembark on the morning of Saturday, February 28.
+You may fly home, to Bangkok, or elsewhere from Phuket Airport (HKT) that afternoon.

 Package includes:

-• 10 nights aboard The Phinisi in air-conditioned double occupancy rooms with private bath
+• 7 nights aboard Thailand Aggressor in air-conditioned double occupancy rooms with private bath

 • Airport transfers in Phuket, Thailand on day of boat arrival and departure